MartinLoza/Canek/README.md

 ### The workflow

-Canek leverages information from mutual nearest neighbor to combine local linear corrections with cell-specific non-linear corrections within a fuzzy logic framework.
+Canek leverages information from mutual nearest neighbors to combine local linear corrections with cell-specific non-linear corrections within a fuzzy logic framework.